unicode-org/cldr/docs/ldml/tr35-personNames.md

 ## 6 <a name="formatting-process" href="#formatting-process">Formatting Process</a>

 The patterns are in personName elements, which are themselves in a personNames container element.
-The following describes how these patterns are chosen.
-If the name locale is different than the formatting locale, then additional processing needs to take place: see [Handling foreign names](#handling-foreign-names).
+The following describes how the the formatter's locale interacts with the personName's locale, how the name patterns are chosen, and how they are processed.

 The details of the XML structure behind the data referenced here are in [XML Structure](#xml-structure).